bootlin/pdf-link-checker/README.rst

 * Fix: some documents are failing on doc.initialize().

-* Fix: ugly timeouts encountered when running the script.
+* Fix: if the URL is a huge document, we should just check and not download it entirely.

 * Replace the thread array into a nice thread pool.
   Each thread from the pool should take an URL from a (protected) queue.